Leave a Message

 Why Pricing Is Both Art and Science

-The best pricing strategy uses both.
+The best pricing strategy blends both data and experience.

-If you rely only on emotion, you may overprice.
+• If you rely only on emotion, you may overprice.

-If you rely only on an algorithm, you may miss the story of the home.
+• If you rely only on an algorithm, you may miss the story of the home.

-If you rely only on active listings, you may follow sellers who are also overpriced.
+• If you rely only on active listings, you may follow sellers who are also overpriced.

 What Sellers Should Do Before Trusting an Online Estimate